310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
-Huh...
-You didn’t look any different from your usual self, but you’ve actually been struggling with a bunch of things, huh...?
+Huh… You didn’t look any different from your usual self, but you’ve actually been struggling with a bunch of things, huh…?

-I thought CosPro was an enemy to Yumenosaki idols...
-Um, you’re not being bullied or anything, are you...?
+I thought CosPro was an enemy to Yumenosaki idols… Um, you’re not being bullied or anything, are you…?

-Umm, if you’re alright with talking to me, I could lend an ear if you need to vent...?
+Umm, if you’re alright with talking to me, I could lend an ear if you need to vent…?
 {% endbubble %}

 {% bubble Hinata %}